 Moa, aged 15, Umeå

 Every festival has different rules about age limits and alcohol.
-Find out what the rules are for the festival that your son or daughter wants to go to.
+Find out what the rules are for the festival that your teenager wants to go to.
 There are also a lot of drug-free events organised specifically for young people.

-Make sure that your teenager has a phone with them or that you have a means of contacting them if they’re at a festival.
-Mobile coverage can sometimes be poor when there are lots of people in the same place, and getting through can be difficult.
-The music can be loud too, making it hard to hear when the phone rings, so it can be a good idea to agree on times when you can be in touch.
+Make sure that your teenager has a mobile phone with them or can be contacted in another way.
+Mobile coverage can sometimes be flaky when there are lots of people in the same place, and teenagers’ phone batteries also seem to have the ability to discharge in no time at all.
+Loud music can also make it hard to hear the phone ring, so it can be a good idea to agree on times when you can be in touch.

-Help your teenager by giving them reasons why he or she shouldn’t drink.
-Be clear about what you feel and what your concerns are.
-Your teenager might choose to drink anyway, but studies show that what you say does matter in terms of what happens and how things turn out.
+Help your teenager by giving them reasons not to drink.
+Be clear where you stand and what your concerns are.
+Your teenager may choose to drink anyway, but studies show that what you say does matter in terms of what happens.

-If you don’t want to let your teenager go to a festival by themselves, why not suggest that you go with them?
-It could be a fun, shared experience and good for your relationship.
-You don’t have to stick to them like glue and tag along with them everywhere they go, but you being there can act as a safety net in case something happens.
+If you don’t want to let your teenager go to a festival by themselves, why not suggest you go with them?
+It could be a fun, shared experience, and good for your relationship.
+You don’t have to tag along with them everywhere they go, but you being there can act as a safety net in case something happens.

 Don’t let your teenager go to a festival just because everyone else is allowed to go.
-Many parents are worried about their teenagers being excluded from their social group if they don’t go, but there’s no guarantee that this will be the case.
+Many parents are worried about their teenagers being excluded from their social group if they don’t go, but it’s by no means certain that this will be the case.
 No one – however old they are – can do everything, and it might be useful to learn this at an early age.